 - What do these cars cost the dealers?

-- What is the vehicle's safety record?
+- What are the vehicles' safety records?

 - What about mechanical reliability and maintenance costs?